ArdaxHz/mdownloader/README.md

 ```
     -l --language (optional.
 Use the MD code of the language you want to download.
 Default: English)
     -d --directory (optional.
 Must be the absolute path (i.e. /Users/bocchi/Desktop/).
 Default: script-folder/downloads)
     -t --type (optional.
-You can choose between 'title' and 'chapter' option.
+You can choose between 'title' and 'chapter' options.
 Use the title id or the chapter id.
 Default: title)
-    -r --remove_folder (optional.
-Removes the chapter folder after download.
-You can choose between 'yes' and 'no' option.
-Default: yes)
+    -f --folder (optional.
+Makes a chapter folder.
+You can choose between 'yes' and 'no' options.
+Default: no)
+    -s --save_format (optional.
+Choose between comic archive or zip as the file type (both are zip files).
+You can choose between 'cbz' and 'zip' options.
+Default: cbz))
-    -c --check_images (optional.
-Check if the downloaded image data is the same as on MD.
-You can choose between 'data' and 'names' option.
-Default: names)
+    -c --covers (optional.
+Download the manga covers, works only with title downloads.
+You can choose between 'skip' and 'save' options.
+Default: skip)
 ```

 Images will be downloaded in the same directory as this script with the following structure: